dpella/masterthesisproposals/2022/data_representation.md

-# Typed representation of datasets for Differential Privacy systems
+# Typed representation of tables for Differential Privacy systems

 ## Differential Privacy